Halliburton involvement in Iskandar not an issue

 There have been a number of complaints about Halliburton including unlawfully receiving special treatment for work in Iraq and abuse of contract, fraud and overcharging.

-Some of these cases are still under FBI and Pentagon investigations
+Some of these cases are still under FBI and Pentagon investigations.
+(Again)

 No comments: